SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/regIf.rst

    }

-this is a very tedious and repetitive work, a better way is creat a Factory fucntion by Macros auto complet those work instead manully creat them. now th InterruptFactory can do that.
+this is a very tedious and repetitive work, a better way is to use the "factory" paradigm to auto-generate the documentation for each signal.

+now th InterruptFactory can do that.

 Easy Way creat interruption: